ethereum/fv-blog/_posts/2021-11-26-smtchecker-dapptools.md

 ![dapptools_hevm](https://fv.ethereum.org/img/2021/11/dapptools_hevm.png)

-Notice that `CHC` is the recommended engine, and you are advised to always set the single contract you want to be verified, as this helps the solver a lot.
+Note that `CHC` is the recommended engine, and you are advised to always set the single contract you want to be verified, as this helps the solver a lot.
 It may also be useful to set which verification targets you would like to be verified, as well as a custom timeout if the solver is failing at your properties.